-In addition to our HCV programs, we have used our internal research capabilities to discover a new class of antibiotics called Bicyclolides, which we are developing to overcome bacteria with multi-drug resistance, known as "superbugs."
-Up to \$14.3 million of the preclinical development of our lead antibiotic candidate, EDP-788, is funded under a September 2011 contract with the National Institute of Allergy and Infectious Diseases, a division of the National Institutes of Health, an agency of the United States Department of Health and Human Services, or NIAID, and there is potential for further NIAID funding of early clinical development.
+In addition to our HCV programs, we have used our internal research capabilities to discover a new class of antibiotics called Bicyclolides, which we are developing to overcome multi-drug resistant bacteria, including methicillin-resistant Staphulococcus aureus bacteria, also referred to as MRSA.
+Up to \$23.5 million of the preclinical development of our lead antibiotic candidate, EDP-788, is funded under a September 2011 contract with the National Institute of Allergy and Infectious Diseases, a division of the National Institutes of Health, an agency of the United States Department of Health and Human Services, or NIAID, and there is potential for further NIAID funding of early clinical development.
+In August 2013 NIAID agreed to provide additional funding of \$9.2 million under our contract, increasing total funding from NIAID to approximately \$23.5 million.

-Since commencing our operations in 1995, we have devoted substantially all of our resources to the discovery and development of novel inhibitors for the treatment of infectious diseases.
-We have funded our operations primarily through the sale of convertible preferred stock and payments received under our collaborations and a government contract.
-As of December 31, 2012, we had \$52.9 million in cash and investments.
-We are eligible to receive over the next several years an aggregate of \$430 million (exclusive of an \$11.0 million milestone payment we received in January 2013 from Novartis) based on potential future pre-commercialization milestones under our AbbVie and Novartis collaborations, assuming successful clinical trial results for the respective collaboration programs and our collaborators' continued development of our product candidates through successful regulatory and reimbursement approvals in the United States and other major markets.
-In addition, we are also eligible to receive tiered royalties ranging on a blended basis from the low double digits up to the high teens on worldwide net sales of any products containing protease inhibitors or NS5A inhibitors developed pursuant to the collaborations, as well as up to \$160 million of commercialization sales milestones under our Novartis collaboration.
+Since commencing our operations in 1995, we have devoted substantially all of our resources to the discovery and development of novel compounds for the treatment of infectious diseases.
+We have historically funded our operations primarily through the sale of convertible preferred stock and payments received under our collaborations and a government contract.
+On March 26, 2013, we completed our IPO of 4,600,000 shares of our common stock at an offering price of \$14.00 per share, which included the exercise in full by the underwriters of their option to purchase up to 600,000 additional shares of our common stock.
+We received net proceeds of approximately \$59.9 million, after deducting underwriting discounts and commissions.
+As of September 30, 2013, we had \$112.2 million in cash and investments.
+We are eligible to receive over the next several years an aggregate of \$430 million based on potential future precommercialization milestones under our AbbVie and Novartis collaborations, assuming successful clinical trial results for the respective collaboration programs and our collaborators' continued development of our product candidates through successful regulatory and reimbursement approvals in the United States and other major markets.
+In addition, we are eligible to receive tiered royalties ranging on a blended basis from the low double digits up to the high teens on worldwide net sales of any products containing protease inhibitors or NS5A inhibitors developed pursuant to the collaborations, as well as up to \$160 million of commercialization sales milestones under our Novartis collaboration.

-Our revenue from our collaboration agreements has resulted in our reporting net income in each of our past three fiscal years and in the first quarter of our fiscal 2013.
-However, we had an accumulated deficit of \$94.4 million as of December 31, 2012 and we have generated no royalties or other revenue from product sales.
+Our revenue from our collaboration agreements has resulted in our reporting net income in fiscal 2013, 2012 and 2011.
+However, we had an accumulated deficit of \$107.5 million as of September 30, 2013 and we have generated no royalties or other revenue from product sales.
 We expect that our revenue in the near term will continue to be substantially dependent on our collaborations with AbbVie and Novartis and their continued advancement of the related development programs.
 Given the schedule of potential milestone payments and the uncertain nature and timing of clinical development, we cannot predict when or whether we will receive further milestone payments under these collaborations or whether we will continue to report either revenue or net income in future years.